line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/predicates.md

 # Predicates

-Kotlin JDSL has `Predicate` interface to represent an entity in JPQL.
+Kotlin JDSL has `Predicate` interface to represent a conditional expression in JPQL.

 ## Logical operators